villalon/emarking/marking/chat/readme.txt

 -binary@0.1.6, parseuri@0.0.2, engine.io-client@1.5.1)
 ------------------------

-- Modify the server.js file with the mysql database, user and password for your moodle database.

 - Run node with:
 node server.js

 It should show:
 [08-07-2015 16:25:06] Iniciando Servidor
 [08-07-2015 16:25:06] Servidor iniciado exitosamente en 127.0.0.1:9091
-[08-07-2015 16:25:06] Database is connected